Goldenone2/Hamilton-s-Frog-GBS/SNP_calling.md

 ```
 grep -v "^MT_24_FAU\\s" popmap.txt > popmap_clean.txt
 ```
 Now I'll re-run populations, but filtering positions found in less than 80% and keeping a maximum of one SNP per locus.

-!!!
-Ask Ludo why only one SNP per locus, and what the max-obs-het about?
+I keep one SNP per locus because ou anlaysis assume that SNPs are independant, and thsoe on the same loci are not (also because it can reduce the impact of erroneous loci made up of repetitive regions....but not a reason for my methods).
+I've also set the max-obs-het to 0.65, becasue we'd never expect het to be >0.5.
+If we have a duplication in the Hamilton's frog genome then these may assemble together with all individuals called at Heterozygotes at a mutation site, max-obvs-het allows us to filter this out.
 ```
 populations -P M2_final/ -M popmap_clean.txt  --vcf --structure --plink --treemix --max-obs-het 0.65 -R 0.8  --write-single-snp -O M2_final
 ```